redux-saga/redux-saga/docs/introduction/GettingStarted.md

 // render the application
 ```

+## Browser support

+The published builds target Browserslist's `defaults` query, excluding Opera Mini.
+Internet Explorer is not supported.
+Applications targeting other environments must transpile dependencies as part of their application build.

 ## Using UMD build in the browser

 There is also a **UMD** build of `redux-saga` available in the `dist/` folder.
 When using the umd build `redux-saga` is available as `ReduxSaga` in the window object.
 This enables you to create Saga middleware without using ES6 `import` syntax like this: